 In this phase focus should be to design the specific steps that deliver the RtM strategy.
 This includes classifying each point of sale/outlet against chosen criteria, segmenting these into channels, building territories to cover the market, designing the required RtM structure to deliver this.

-STEP 7 Channel Classification – Review, Prioritise, Define Channels, Sub-channels, Management & Resource
+STEP 7 Channel Classification – Review, Prioritise, Define Channels, Sub-channels, Management & Resource.
+Learn more about the 9 key areas to focus on when building your Channel Strategy here.

 STEP 8 Territory Planning – Geography, Link to Market Mapping, Trade Coverage, Resource FTEs (To Be vs. As Is)